-- Students will learn how to clean the drawing field window using the command clean. - Students will learn to drive the turtle using the commands: fd, bk, rt and 1t. - Students will learn how to draw specific geometric shapes using the turtle.
+- Students will be able to identify the three different windows used by TurtleLogo - Students will learn how to clean the drawing field window using the command clean. - Students will learn to drive the turtle using the commands: fd, bk, rt and 1t. - Students will learn how to draw specific geometric shapes using the turtle.